DHTMLX/docs-spreadsheet/docs/api/selection_getfocusedcell_method.md

 ### Returns

-The method returns an id of a focused cell
+The method returns the id of the focused cell

 ### Example